sechen12/Engineering_4_Notebook/README.md

 ```python
 if button.value == True:
 ```
 It was also recently clarified to me that the ```While True: ```statement is used to continuously run the code.
 This statement was important in the "Button" code becuase the program needed to constantly check if the button was true or false (off/on).
 I made the mistake of not using a "While True" statement in my intial code.
+I used large portions of Elias Garcia's work in this assignment. https://github.com/egarcia28/Engineering_4_Notebook

 ## **Launchpad_4_Servo**